Remove water from the pond

 of the straw.
 Now put the straw back in the potatoes and see that it will not slide out as easy.

-When installing the pipe there is the horizontal pipe goes thru the dam and the vertical is in the pond water.
+When installing the pipe there is the horizontal pipe goes through the dam and the vertical is in the pond water.
 At the intersection of these two pipes two things can happen, one a 90 degree elbow can be installed or a “tee” can be installed leaving an option for a gate valve.
 This will give the option of draining the pond down to the level of the ditch.over-flow-tube-and-drain-ws

 Installing the pipe.
 Be sure to set the elbow or tee into the dam far enough that it will be buried in the dam.
 This will keep the vertical pipe up right.

 Back filling the ditch and compacting is very important.
 The use of a tamper is the best way to get the ditch packed in.
 Rent one or find some one that will come do it for you.
 There is no other way to pack the ditch in as tight as the tamper.
-This is going thru the dam so it needs to be compacted.
+This is going through the dam so it needs to be compacted.

 We seem to have run out of space so next week we will get into the spill way.